voxel51/eta/modules_dev_guide.md

 whenever it builds and executes pipelines.

-The precise syntax of the metadata files is still under development, but here is a mockup of the metadata file for a fictitious object detector:
+The precise syntax of the metadata files is still under development, but here is a mockup of a typical metadata file for an object detector:

 ```json
 {